akva2/opm-common/jenkins/README.md

 [B]build.sh[/B]:
 This expects to run on a jenkins instance with opm-common as the 'origin' remote.

-It will build and test opm-common.
+It will build and test opm-common. meh